Formula: In mathematics

-In mathematics, a formula generally refers to an identity which equates one mathematical expression to another, with the most important ones being mathematical theorems.
-Syntactically, a formula (often referred to as a well-formed formula) is an entity which is constructed using the symbols and formation rules of a given logical language.
+In mathematics, a formula generally refers to an equation or inequality relating one mathematical expression to another, with the most important ones being mathematical theorems.
 For example, determining the volume of a sphere requires a significant amount of integral calculus or its geometrical analogue, the method of exhaustion.
 However, having done this once in terms of some parameter (the radius for example), mathematicians have produced a formula to describe the volume of a sphere in terms of its radius:

 Having obtained this result, the volume of any sphere can be computed as long as its radius is known.
 Here, notice that the volume V and the radius r are expressed as single letters instead of words or phrases.
 This convention, while less important in a relatively simple formula, means that mathematicians can more quickly manipulate formulas which are larger and more complex.
 Mathematical formulas are often algebraic, analytical or in closed form.